rbtnn/vim-vimconsole/README.md

 # vimconsole.vim

-This is immediate-window for Vim script.
+This is Immediate Window for Vim script.
 It is like Google Chrome Developer Console.

 ![](https://raw.github.com/rbtnn/vimconsole.vim/master/vimconsole.png)

+# LICENSE

+Distributed under MIT License.
+See `doc/vimconsole.txt`